kylebrumbaugh9/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/114685724/220220941-1e6dda2d-3838-4062-baad-c1379f186ea7.png)

-I was able to answer these questions by importing the dataset (linked in the Dataset seection above) into Google Colab using PySpark and SparkFiles.
+I was able to answer these questions by importing the dataset (linked in the Dataset section above) into Google Colab using PySpark and SparkFiles.

 ![image](https://user-images.githubusercontent.com/114685724/220220968-180c9c48-8ff1-47d2-bc28-2d20124d2fb8.png)